 Apprentice Name

-PRINTE
+PRINTED

-Do you have any outside duties, alternative employ you from fully complying with your apprenticeship a classes, accepting full time employment with a parti completing this apprenticeship program within 6 ye agreement including attending related training cipating City Department or SF MTA or from
+Do you have any outside duties, alternative employment or military obligations that may restrict you from fully complying with your apprenticeship agreement including attending related training classes, accepting full time employment with a participating City Department or SF MTA or from completing this apprenticeship program within 6 years?
+(Y) (N)

 If you answered yes, please explain

 Apprentice Signature Date signed

-This agreement must be signed and returned to Appracceptance into the SF MTA and City Automotive a Program .
-1
+This agreement must be signed and returned to ApprenticeshipSF within thirty (30) days of your acceptance into the SF MTA and City Automotive and Maintenance Machinist Apprenticeship Program .